Rising-Stars-by-Sunshine/stats201-PS2-Yiyang/README.md

   - [Application Scenario (Data Source)] Life expectancy in China from 1930 to 2021.
   - [Methodology] Linear regression analysis.
   - [Results] Natural disasters in 1960 have no significant impact on the change of life expectancy in China.
   - [Intellectual Merits and Practical impacts of your project.]
+To prove that short-term natural disasters have less impact in the long run, efforts to improve human life span need to be made in other ways.

 ## Table of Contents
 <table class="MsoTableGrid" border="1" cellspacing="0" style="border-collapse:collapse;border:none;mso-border-left-alt:0.5000pt solid windowtext;